The machine learning features include analysis functions that provide a wide variety of flexible ways to analyze data for anomalies.

 must contain the count of raw events that were summarized.
 In Kibana, use the

-provides a significant boost in performance.
+input data provides a significant boost in performance.
 For more information, see

 Aggregating data for faster performance.

 If your data is sparse, there may be gaps in the data which means you might have

 empty buckets.
 You might want to treat these as anomalies or you might want these

 gaps to be ignored.
 Your decision depends on your use case and what is important

 to you.
 It also depends on which functions you use.
 The

 functions are strongly affected by empty buckets.
 For this reason, there are

 non_zero_count functions, which are tolerant to sparse data.